Northlight vs Expandi (2026): Why Real Browser Sessions Beat Cloud Bots

 Northlight's pricing:

-At the Growth tier, you get LinkedIn automation plus Gmail, iMessage, HubSpot, Apollo, and Calendar automation in one tool.
+At the Pro tier, you get LinkedIn automation plus Gmail, iMessage, HubSpot, Apollo, and Calendar automation in one tool.
 That replaces what most teams piece together from 4 or 5 separate subscriptions.

 A two-person SDR team using Expandi + Instantly (email) + HubSpot would typically pay somewhere between $400 and $600 per month before overages.
 Northlight covers all of that at $100–$200/month.